thedojoseries/terraform/README.md

 ## I did not attend the Dojo.
 How can I take this challenge?

-During the event, Slalom provides a base infrastructure on top of which attendees can build their solutions.
-However, if you would like to take the challenge yourself, you will need to provision the same base infrastructure.
-Please, follow the tutorial in the `run-your-own-dojo` folder to provision your own base infrastructure before proceeding.
+To take this challenge, you will have to provision the same base infrastructure Slalom provided the attendees during the event.
+Follow the tutorial in the `run-your-own-dojo` folder to provision your own base infrastructure before proceeding.

 ## I heard that Terraform 0.12 is coming out soon.
 Will we use it?